linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 7 - Applied Portfolio Management/Chapter 26 - Alternative Assets.md

 Structured Products Structured products combine securities and often derivatives to generate custom-designed market-linked outcomes.
 Structured products can be highly individualized with payoffs designed to generate customized risk exposures.
 They are built to protect a broader portfolio from specific risks; it is sometimes cheaper to employ a structurer (structured-product designer) rather than to use market-traded options, swaps, or other derivatives to achieve the desired return profile.

 Chapter 1 emphasized that real assets include all those that convey intrinsic productive capacity; we will consider only investable assets.
-2We will devote most of this chapter to hedge funds and private equity.
+We will devote most of this chapter to hedge funds and private equity.
 There are many resources available for real estate investing.
 For example, Real Estate Finance and Investments (New York: McGraw-Hill, 2022) by William Brueggeman and Jeffrey Fisher is an excellent source on real estate investment vehicles and valuation.
 The Real Estate Game (New York: Free Press, 1999) by William Poorvu and Jeffrey Cruikshank is an accessible introductory treatment.

 # Alternative Assets versus Traditional Assets